anzumura/kanji-tools/README.md

 # C++ kanji

-This repository contains code for two 'main' programs:
+This repository contains code for three 'main' programs:
+- **kanjiFormat**: program used to format test/sample-data/books files (from 青空文庫 - see below)
 - **kanjiQuiz**: interactive program that allows a user to choose from various types of quizzes
-- **kanjiFormat**: program used to format test/sample-data/books files (from 青空文庫 - see below)
 - **kanjiStats**: classifies and counts multi-byte characters in a file or directory tree

+The initial goal for this project was to create a program that can parse multi-byte (UTF-8) input and classify any Japanese **kanji** (漢字) characters found into *official* categories in order to determine how many kanji fall into each category in real-world examples.
+The *quiz* program was added later once the initial work was done for loading and classifying kanji.
+Finally, the *format* program was created to help with a specific use-case that came up while gathering sample text from Aozora - it's a small program that relies on some of the generic code already created for the *stats* program.

-To support these programs, *KanjiData* class loads and breaks down **kanji** (漢字) into the following categories:
+To support these programs, *KanjiData* class loads and breaks down kanji into the following categories:
 - **Jouyou**: 2136 official Jōyō (常用) kanji
 - **Jinmei**: 633 official Jinmeiyō (人名用) kanji
 - **Linked Jinmei**: 230 more Jinmei kanji that are old/variant forms of Jōyō (212) or Jinmei (18)